sanjanb/GAN-GenAI/README.md

 - **Performance Monitoring**:
   - Tracked loss values and the discriminator's ability to distinguish between real and fake images.
   - Evaluated the generator's performance based on the quality and diversity of the generated images.

+- **Technique**:
+  - This project utilizes a GAN architecture with dense neural networks to generate fashion items.

 ---